scottbedard/vue-use-three/README.md

 #### `usePosition`

-Sync an object's local position with a vector
+Sync an object's local position with a vector.

 ```js
 import { usePosition } from 'vue-use-three';